Nishantjain10/streeVendors/README.md

 # StreeVendors

-## To check deployment, visit this link 👉 [StreeVendors](https://stree-vendors.vercel.app/)
+## Visit the project deployment 👉 [StreeVendors](https://stree-vendors.vercel.app/)

 # About StreeVenders

-- StreeVendors is a web app which focusses on the the unrecognizable worth of our Women Street vendors.
+- A platform connecting women-owned local stores with shoppers looking to support small businesses in their community.

 - The goal of this project is to increase the representation and success of women entrepreneurs in the business world.